Michell Group of Companies: George Henry Michell

 George Henry Michell (ca.1832 – 2 February 1918) came to South Australia from Hayle, Cornwall, with his wife Catherine (ca.1840 – 11 September 1919) and her widowed mother Catherine Donnithorne (ca.1816 – 16 July 1898), by the iron sailing vessel "Trevelyan", reaching Adelaide on 21 March 1866.
 After a short time following his trade of bootmaker, he tried farming at Cudlee Creek then in 1870 moved to Undalya (in some references "Mundalya"), where he made a start in the wool business by buying small lots from the farmers in the district, and scouring on the banks of the River Wakefield.

 He was noted for buying wool during slumps in trade; sometimes he was the only serious buyer at auctions.

 He retired in 1909, leaving the business to three of his sons.

 Apart from his business and his associations with the Hindmarsh Congregational Church, he took no prominent part in public affairs.
 His home was at "Stoneleigh", 29 John St, Hindmarsh.

 George Henry Michell II, James Alfred Michell and Edgar Michell

 Took over the business from their father in 1909.

 Brothers George Henry II, James Alfred and Edgar Michell with John White Mellor and Stanley Charles Mellor founded Commonwealth Agricultural Service Engineers (C.A.S.E.) and National Guarantee Corporation which failed in 1925.
 This company was found to have been set up fraudulently.

 Founded Hindmarsh Engineering Co.
 Ltd. with engineers Samuel Ward and John Albert Wesley in 1925 with offices in Adam Street, Hindmarsh.

 Ronald James Michell

 He was appointed to the Chamber of Manufactures in 1937 and M.D. of G. H. Michell and Sons in 1943.
 He started trade with China in 1949.

 George Howard Michell AC

 Howard Michell was awarded AC in 1990 for services to the wool industry and the arts.
-See separate article.